grassroot-software/grassroot_curriculum/foundations/installations/installations.md

 ### Read This Entire Section Before Starting

 Dual-booting provides two operating systems on your computer that you can switch between with a simple reboot.
 One OS will not modify the other unless you explicitly tell it to do so.
 Before you continue, be sure to back up any important data and to have a way to ask for help.
-If you get lost, scared, or stuck, we're here to help in the [Odin Tech Support chat room](https://discordapp.com/channels/505093832157691914/514204667245363200).
+If you get lost, scared, or stuck, we're here to help in the [Grassroot Tech Support chat room](https://discordapp.com/channels/505093832157691914/514204667245363200).
 Come say "Hi"!

 ### Step 1: Download Ubuntu